 PhoneRescue vs EaseUS: EaseUS is a fairly big player in the data recovery space (I also mentioned them in my Disk Drill review), making data recovery tools for not just phones but also PC.
-On the basis of cost alone, though, I don’t recommend EaseUS for recovering phone data as its “MobiSaver Pro” product costs a whopping $59.95 PER MONTH or $79.95/year.
-That seems overpriced for a data recovery tool for phones.
+On the basis of cost alone, though, I don’t recommend EaseUS for recovering phone data as its “MobiSaver Pro” product costs $59.95 per month or $79.95/year.
+That is higher than every other software listed here and seems overpriced for a data recovery tool for phones.

 Do I recommend PhoneRescue?

-I have only tested PhoneRescue on my own personal phone.
-However, based at least on my own personal experience, I definitely recommend it.
-If you’re looking to recover data on your phone, go ahead and download the free version of PhoneRescue, run a scan and see what it comes back with.
-Only if it’s definitely found missing files that you need to recover should you then consider getting the paid version.
+Based on my experience testing PhoneRescue on my own phone, it’s an excellent tool and I can definitely recommend it.
+If you’re looking to recover data on your phone, it’s definitely worth downloading the free version of PhoneRescue, running a scan, and seeing what it comes back with — there’s a good chance it’ll find what you’re looking for.
+Then, only if it’s definitely found missing files that you need to recover do you need to get the paid version.

 Latest posts by Joma Kleen (see all)